maxrosenb/TuneWalrus/README.md

 ## Commands

-- Play (song title)
+- `Play <song title>`
-  - Searches the song title on youtube and plays the first result
+  - Searches the song title on youtube and adds the first result to the queue
-- Skip
+- `Skip`
   - Skips Song
-- Stop
+- `Stop`
-  - Stops playing
+  - Stops play and deletes queue

 ## Installation